canonical/snapd/integration-tests/README.md

 back system.
 You should use the `release`, `channel`, `revision`, `target-release` and `target-channel` flags as when testing an update.

-For example, to test a rollback from latest rolling edge to rolling edge -1:
+For example, to test a rollback from latest *rolling edge* to *rolling edge -1*:

     go run integration-tests/main.go -tags=integration \
     --revision=-1 --rollback